The Benefits of Security Threat Modeling and Its Applications to Physical Security

+What is threat modeling?
 Threat modeling is a technique used in software design to anticipate potential threats, identify vulnerable aspects of the system, and determine how to defend against them.
-Though used primarily in computer programming, the theoretical concept behind threat modeling could also apply to the design and implementation of physical security systems, such as barricades from Delta Scientific.
+Though used primarily in computer programming, the theoretical concept behind threat modeling can also apply to the design and implementation of physical security systems, such as barricades from Delta Scientific.

-What Are the Steps Involved in Threat Modeling?
+What Are the Steps Involved in the Security Threat Modeling Process?

 Threat modeling has many different goals, such as identifying potential vulnerabilities and quantifying the severity of the security threats faced.
-The threat modeling process uses four steps to achieve these goals: diagram, identify, mitigate, and evaluate.
+The threat modeling process uses multiple steps to achieve these goals: diagram, identify, prioritize, mitigate, and evaluate:

 How Is the Threat Modeling Process Applicable to Physical Security?